slashmili/django-jalali/README.rst

 ------
 In order to get the date string in farsi you need to set the locale to fa_IR

-There are two ways to do achieve that, you can use of the approaches based on your nedd
+There are two ways to do achieve that, you can use of the approaches based on your needs

 * Run server with LC_ALL env: